artdecocode/expensive/README.md

 	--filter, -F  	Filter by this word.
 	--pageSize, -P	The page size.
 	--type, -T    	Domain type (ALL, EXPIRING, EXPIRED).

+expensive domain.com [--TXT|CNAME|address 10.10.10.10] ...
+Manipulate DNS Records.

+	--record    	The record type.
+Can be one of the following:
+	            	A, AAAA, ALIAS, CAA, CNAME, MX, MXE,
+	            	NS, TXT, URL, URL301, FRAME.
+	--TXT       	Add a TXT record with this address to the domain.
+	            	Alias for --type TXT --address <TXT>.
+	--CNAME     	Add a CNAME record with this address to the domain.
+	            	--type CNAME --address <CNAME>.
+	--ttl       	When adding host records, sets the _TTL_.
+	            	By default, namecheap sets 1800.
+	--host      	The host name for adding dns records.
+	            	Default: @.
+	--address   	The address of the new host record.
+	--mxpref    	MX preference for hosts.
+Applicable to MX records only.
+	--github, -g	Setup GitHub pages for the apex domain as per docs https://git.io/fjyr7 Also removes the parking page
+	            	and URL redirect.
+All other hosts are kept itact.
+	--delete    	Remove the specified host record.

 expensive domain.com -r [-p PROMO]
 Register the domain name.
 Expensive will attempt to find the promo